OMS Standard: Accepting Payments

 1. Fax

-• If payment card data is received, ensure the data is purged from the fax and network (you may have to contact IT support to do this)
+5. Fax Machine: Delete from the device and network (you may have to contact IT support to do this)

 2. Email

-• If payment card data is received, the email must be deleted immediately from the email box and the deleted folder.
+4. The email must be deleted immediately from the email inbox and the deleted folder

-3. Entering payment card data on behalf of the customer through a University issued device other than an approved Point-of-Sale or card reader device (i.e. typing payment card information into a web terminal through a keyboard attached to University computer) is not allowed.
+4. Entering payment card data on behalf of the customer through a University issued device other than an approved Point-of-Sale or card reader device (i.e. typing payment card information into a web terminal through a keyboard attached to University computer) is not allowed

 4. Charging convenience/surcharge/service fees

-1. UW Merchants will not charge convenience or surcharge fees
+1. UW Merchants are not permitted to charge convenience or surcharge fees

 2. Merchants may enroll in card brand tuition surcharge fee programs such as VISA Government and Education Program.